anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.1.4"></a>
 #### 9.5.1.4 Expectations of Trials Participants

 Trials participants will be expected to commit to establishing an RA-1 compliant NFVI, in whatever manner best suited to the participant.
 The first step is for the participant to secure appropriate environment space from pre-existing space, newly built space or securing LaaS.
-The environment can exist in any mix of private or community hardware infrastructure.
+The environment can exist in any mix of participant owned, private or community hardware infrastructure.

 Second, the participant will build/setup/configure the environment space using their preferred method.
 This can include the use of a cookbook, automated install, and/or build from RA-1/RI-1 requirements and specifications.
 CNTT RI-1 Chapter 3 (https://github.com/cntt-n/CNTT/blob/master/doc/ref_impl/cntt-ri/chapters/chapter03.md ) documentation provides the matching RI-1 requirements for the build.